What is the AARRR framework?

 You can use this framework to track metrics like conversion rates and churn rates, as well as user retention and engagement.

 AARRR metrics for product-led SaaS

-AARRR metrics for SaaS are an incredibly powerful way to measure the performance of your SaaS business.
+AARRR metrics for SaaS are an incredibly powerful way to measure the performance of your product-led SaaS business.
 It lets you know what's working, what isn't, and why.
 It gives you a clear picture of your customer lifecycle and helps you make better decisions about how to optimize for growth.